Why diversity in the workplace makes good business sense

 The study, which examined 366 public companies across industries in Canada, Latin America, the UK and the US, showed that companies in the top quartile for racial and ethnic diversity are 35 percent more likely to have financial returns above their respective national industry medians, while the same number for gender diversity is 15 percent.
 Good reasons to think about the makeup of your staff, we think.

-Join Niteco team now to be embraced in an international working environment, take advantage of our differences to learn from each other and improve yourself.
+View the faces of Niteco team, learn more about us and join Niteco today to be embraced in an international working environment, take advantage of our differences to learn from each other and improve yourself.